-As a firearms enthusiast and someone who enjoys shooting, I’m always looking to save money on ammunition and have fun shooting at the same time.
-One option for many people is to shoot 22 rim fire.
-There are new guns available on the market all the time, making the decision of which one to buy much more difficult.
+As someone who enjoys shooting, I’m always looking to save money on ammunition.
+One option for many people is to shoot a 22lr pistol.
+There are new guns available on the market all the time.
+More guns make the decision of which one to buy much more difficult.

-Modern 22 caliber pistols continue to grow in popularity with more models resembling larger caliber counterparts.
+Modern 22lr pistol continue to grow in popularity with more models resembling larger caliber counterparts.
 The Smith & Wesson M&P 22 for example is virtually identical to the larger of the M&P lines.

 One noticeable issue with the Ruger that effects most semiautomatic 22s is that some cheaper ammo causes malfunctions, especially feeding issues.
 When I first got the SR22 I bought a box of Blazer 22lr and had nothing but trouble out of them.
 There were continuing feeding issues with it but changing the type of ammo cured all of those issues.

 Anyone familiar with 22 pistols knows that ammunition is one of the biggest causes of failures with them.
-I would load up one magazine with the Blazers and another magazine with something else and it was clear that the problem was with the ammo.
+I would load up one magazine with the Blazers and another magazine with something else.
+It became clear that the problem was with the ammo.